FrozenNode/Laravel-Administrator/readme.md

 		'type' => 'number',
-		'symbol' => '$', //symbol shown in front of the number 'decimals' => 2, //the number of digits after the decimal point ),
+		'symbol' => '$', //symbol shown in front of the number 'decimals' => 2, //the number of digits after the decimal point 'decimalSeparator' => ',', //the character to use for the decimal place 'thousandsSeparator' => '.', //the character to use between thousands groups ),
 	'release_date' => array(
 		'title' => 'Release Date',